mt-krainski/lithopia_scanner/README.md

 Application for the Lithopia project, which extracts latest Sentinel-2 image for a given area and analyses it for a presence of a visual marker.
 If such marker is detected, the application is triggerring a blockchain contract.

+## Functionalities:
+- script for storing and retrieving credentials in a local file
+- querying Copernicus Open Data Hub and retrieving Sentinel 2 images
+- retrieving, plotting, and trimming images from the Sentinel 2 datasets
+- finding a mapping from geo coordinates to pixel coordinates (coarse, but works)
+- checking acquisition plans for a given location

 ## Notes:
 - Sentinel 2 image resolution is 10m per pixel, revisit time is 5 days.
 - [Copernicus data portal](https://scihub.copernicus.eu/dhus/#/home)